Mazda L engine: 1.8 L (L8-DE, L8-VE)

 The 1.8-litre (1798 cc) version has a nearly-square 83 mm bore and a 83.1 mm stroke.
 Output is 125 hp-metric at 6000 rpm with 122 lbft of torque at 4250 rpm.

 In 2001, Ford introduced its first European Ford engine to use gasoline direct injection technology, badged SCi (Smart Charge injection) for Direct Injection Spark Ignition (DISI).
 The range will include some turbocharged derivatives, including the 1.1-litre, three-cylinder turbocharged unit showcased at the 2002 Geneva Show.
 The 1.8 L was the first European Ford engine to use direct injection technology, badged SCi for Smart Charge Injection.
 This appeared in the Mondeo in 2003 and is today available on the 2.0 L engine as well.

 The SCi engines were designed at Ford's Cologne facility and assembled in Valencia, Spain.
 The SCi engine is paired with a specially designed six-speed manual transmission.
+The 1.8 SCi engine fitted to the Ford Mondeo from 2003-2007 is the only engine in the range not to be E10 compatible.

 European 1.8 L and 2.0 L Duratec HE engines are built at the Valencia Engine Plant in Spain.
 Duratec FFV is a flex fuel version of the 1.8 L Duratec-HE modified to run on E85 fuel.
 1.8L Focus C-Max and Focus Mk II versions use a drive-by-wire throttle to improve responsiveness.

 Ford's versions are rated at 92 kW at 6000 rpm and 165 Nm of torque at 4500 rpm, with a 10.8:1 compression ratio.